 The Fenghuang Ancient Town is located in a remote mountain area between the central plain and the South West.
 City walls, curvy cobbled streets and over 200 ancient houses showcase its 300 years of long history.
 The Tuojiang River divides the city and can be crossed through several bridges and stone paths.
 Green hills surround the city.
-We climbed some of them and were rewarded with superb views.
+We climbed some of them and enjoyed spectacular views.

 We would explore Fenghuang’s narrow streets during the day and be back in our hotel for a killer sunset.
 Then back to the city for a nightly walk.
 Well, the city was actually under our feet.
 All we had to do was to take a few steps down the street and we were there.
 Be sure to get the heritage ticket that gives access to several ancient houses, the beautiful Hong (Rainbow) Bridge, and even a short boat trip ride.